 Conclusion: Feetures Vs. Darn Tough

-Both brands are neck and neck when it comes to running socks.
-Durability, fit and comfort are also too close to call and therefore not really a deciding factor.
+Both brands are neck and neck when it comes to running socks. they are equally comfortable, but Darn Tough has a lead in durability.

 Darn Tough is all-American made, primarily uses Merino wool and has wider variety, and more psazz.

 Feetures have a slight cost advantage if you use their bundle deals.
-They make very good runnings socks that are left/right-fitted, and a finer higher density knit.
+They make very good running socks that are left/right-fitted, and a higher density knit.